Planting, Mulching, Fertilizing and Watering

 Trees are finally giving back some of what they steal from our camellias.

 We were taking a chance.
 Such deep layers of leaves could have smothered their roots, cut off their supply of air.

 Camellia roots need air, and they often grow at the surface to get it.

 That’s why soil for camellias must be porous and mulch must not be piled on.
 And here we were piling on the leaves.

 So, were we killing our camellias with kindness?
 Apparently not.
 No plants seemed stressed.

-You can easily dig through them, brush them aside.
-Air can still penetrate.
+You can easily dig through leaf mulch, brush it aside.
+Air can penetrate.
 Despite our autumn exuberance, the mantle never gets any thicker.
 Must be all that crumbling underneath.

 It was hard to do a reliable investigation.
 When we pushed back the leaves, there were so many roots we had no way of knowing whether camellia roots were willing, or unwilling, bedfellows.
 Conclusive evidence?
-None.
-But the plants kept inching upward.
+Nothing hard, but the plants kept inching upward.

 Managing the Beds